Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 The genbank flat file is designed to contain a large and varied amount of information on DNA or RNA sequences.
 We are not going to cover here all of the possible features of the format, but the NCBI provide a sample record with a detailed description of each component |NCBI_GenBank|.

-* **Locus**
+* **Locus**:
-  * Locus name: originally had a set format but now just has to be a unique name for the sequence record.
+        * Locus name: Originally had a set format but now just has to be a unique name for the sequence record.
-  * Sequence length: number of base pairs or amino acids.
+        * Sequence length: Number of base pairs or amino acids.
-  * Molecule type: for instance DNA or mRNA, from a limited set of valid types.
+        * Molecule type: For instance DNA or mRNA, from a limited set of valid types.
-  * GenBank division: a three letter designation such as PRI (primate), PLN (plant) or BAC (bacteria), from a limited set of valid designations.
+        * GenBank division: A three letter designation such as PRI (primate), PLN (plant) or BAC (bacteria), from a limited set of valid designations.
-  * Modification date: when the record was last updated.
+        * Modification date: When the record was last updated.

 * **Definition**: A brief description of the sequence such as source organism, gene name/protein name, or some description of the sequence's function.